Make syntax highlighting pluggable

 The second patch prevents Redcloth from escaping some chars when they're in a code block which will be treated by syntax highlighter.
 There's also a minor change to desactivate a broken (useless?) facility.
 It doesn't matter for coderay, but other highlighters like Ultraviolet cannot parse code with ampersands everywhere...
 Note this patch is necessary if you want the plugin below to work well in wikis sections (no impact on attached files).
 Also note the same kind of trick can easily solve #1416.
 See redcloth.diff

 As an example, I leave a basic plugin to support Ultraviolet syntax highlighting, with active4d theme.
 It's quite simple, you just have to make your own module under Redmine::SyntaxHighlighting and define some methods.
 See ultraviolet_highlighter.zip

 Any comment about all that is welcome !

-#1 Updated by Jean-Philippe Lang about 8 years ago
+#1 Updated by Jean-Philippe Lang over 8 years ago

 - File ultraviolet_highlighter.zip added

 - Status changed from New to Closed

 Code highlighting methods where extracted to a module in r3584.
 It doesn't support online configuration in application settings but it can be replaced with a plugin.

 Attached a simple plugin that make use of Ultraviolet.
 BTW, it seems way slower than Coderay, at least for ruby highlighting.

 #2 Updated by Kornelius Kalnbach over 8 years ago